This page contains the guidelines for Character Tags. For more general information, please see the Wrangling Intro page.

 - SUBTAGS: First Doctor, Second Doctor, Ninth Doctor, Tenth Doctor

-If the alternate character is canonical in the fandom (i.e. found in the original source), make the character name a unique canonical.
+If the alternate version of a character is canonical in the fandom (i.e. found in the original source), make the character name a unique canonical.

 - CANONICAL: Rod McKay